 How to Make Puzzle Glue

 Puzzle glue that you buy is essentially Mod Podge.
 A thinner more spreadable version of the typical Elmer's White School Glue.
-To create a high quality puzzle adhesive that is safe to use on the front of the puzzle, mix equal parts white Elmer's glue and water in a glass container and shake until the consistency is even.
+To create a high-quality puzzle adhesive that is safe to use on the front of the puzzle, mix equal parts white Elmer's glue and water in a glass container and shake until the consistency is even.
 There are other ways to create your own glue, including a flour paste.
 Just half a cup of flour and enough water to mix into a thick paste is all it takes.
 Drying time is high compared to commercial products with this mixture, and make sure there are no lumps; adding a bit of sugar and salt makes it more sticky.
 It is not suggested to use this mixture on the front of the puzzle as it may not dry clear - instead flip the puzzle over and glue the back.
 The next best homemade glue uses Gum Arabic.
-Add just enough water to the gum arabic to dissolve it, and you have a strong glue which dries quickly when applied.
+Add just enough water to the gum arabic to dissolve it, and you have a strong glue that dries quickly when applied.
 These types of glue don't always dry clear, so use it on the back of your puzzle first.
 Gelatin based glue is great, as it is clear and waterproof, but it takes a bit more effort and more resources to make.
-It is well worth it, though, if you plan to stick your puzzle onto glass.
-This glue does not stand up well though, so it is for one time use and cannot be stored. e-How has great tutorials for making this type of glue.
+It is well worth it, though, if you plan to stick your puzzle onto the glass.
+This glue does not stand up well though, so it is for one-time use and cannot be stored. e-How has great tutorials for making this type of glue.

 *Note: Be careful when gluing puzzles - it is not recommended to glue puzzles that have special or high-quality finishing like glitter or matte-finished puzzles.
 The glue could ruin the quality of the puzzle.
 In these cases, it's best to go with something like Puzzle Presto - sticky sheets that you can use on the back of the puzzle that doesn't cause damage to the pieces.